Mentorship

 5. The tech they used helped them track progress, gather feedback, and identify areas for improvement.
 After brief readjustment of the program durations, matching criteria, and mentor training focus, they were able to improve the results.

-What’s more, off grounding a mentoring program is just the beginning.
-Organizations will also need ways of managing the different programs and track their mentees’ progress.
-That’s a lot of work to hand without a dedicated software at hand.
+Getting mentoring programs off the ground is just the beginning.
+Your company will need ways of managing the different programs and tracking their mentees’ progress.

 About the Author